Should I use NOT IN, OUTER APPLY, LEFT OUTER JOIN, EXCEPT, or NOT EXISTS?

 There were a lot of comments following my post last week about string splitting, and I have tried to address those here.

 This week I came across a case where DRY should be thrown out the window.
-There are other cases as well (for example, scalar functions), but this one was an interesting one involving Bitwise logic.
+There are other cases too; this one involved bitwise operators.

 I explore some common approaches people use to split strings, complete with performance analysis.